Back pain for all ages…

 - Consider acupuncture, and read up on our affordable acupuncture sessions.

-- Let us help you check if you have acupuncture coverage: If you have an insurance policy with Aetna, Cigna, or BCBS/CareFirst, we will happily check your policy for you.
+- Let us help you check if you have acupuncture coverage: If you have an insurance policy with Aetna, United Healthcare, or BCBS/CareFirst, we will happily check your policy for you.
 Just fill out our short online Acupuncture Benefits Verification Form.

 - Schedule an appointment online or give us a call at (202) 297-7404.